OZI-Project/docs/api/gh-release.rst

 ------------

 * Creates releases in the order security2, security1, bugfix,
-  and optionally prerelease using a shared artifact,
+  and optionally prerelease using a shared artifact.

 * Each ``python-dist`` expects that a matching named artifact exists, created by the previous in succession or for security2 created by the